MPLLang/mpl/README.md

 ## Benchmark Suite

-The [Parallel ML benchmark suite](https://github.com/MPLLang/parallel-ml-bench) provides examples of dozens of sophisticated parallel algorithms and applications in MPL, as well as cross-language comparisons with C++, Go, Java, and multicore OCaml.
+The [Parallel ML benchmark suite](https://github.com/MPLLang/parallel-ml-bench) provides many examples of sophisticated parallel algorithms and applications in MPL, as well as cross-language performance comparisons with C++, Go, Java, and multicore OCaml.

 ## Libraries

 We recommend using the [smlpkg](https://github.com/diku-dk/smlpkg) package manager.
-MPL supports the full SML language, so all existing libraries for SML can be used.
+MPL supports the full SML language, so existing libraries for SML can be used.

 In addition, here are a few libraries that make use of MPL for parallelism: